 A rump roast is a tough cut of beef unless you cook it slowly for a long time or in a pressure cooker.
 This is a great one for slow cooking all day.

 For this classic pot roast, I chose the bottom round cut for 2 reasons: First, it was on sale, which always affects my decision; and second I wanted to slice it.
-The other choice would have fallen apart.
+The other choices would have fallen apart.

 Either option would have worked in some way.
 In the end, it’s all about having a good pot roast that has great flavor.